rethinkdb/rethinkdb-rs/api/ruby/transformations/order_by.md

 the ordering, wrap the attribute with either `r.asc` or `r.desc` (defaults to ascending).

+__Note:__ RethinkDB uses byte-wise ordering for `orderBy` and does not support Unicode collations; non-ASCII characters will be sorted by UTF-8 codepoint.

 Sorting without an index requires the server to hold the sequence in memory, and is limited to 100,000 documents (or the setting of the `array_limit` option for [run](/api/ruby/run)).
 Sorting with an index can be done on arbitrarily large tables, or after a `between` command